sbl1996/vibe-akashic-link/README.md

 ### 2. Host Client Setup

-This is the desktop application for the user whose computer will perform the click.
+This is the desktop application for the user whose computer will perform the click or scroll.

 1.  **Navigate to the host directory** from the project root.